kolonialno/pg_lupa/README.md

 otherwise Lupa will not be able to make a sensible visualization.
 Luckily, the default value of `%m [%p]` includes it.

+You can pass this as a flag with `--log-line-prefix-format`.
+Lupa will use the Postgres formatting string to construct a regex with which to parse log prefixes.
+However, Lupa doesn't understand all possible formatting directives yet.
+If your format is not supported yet, you can use `--log-line-prefix-regex` to specify a regex directly.
+It must have named capturing groups for at least "timestamp" and "pid".
+(Alternately, if your format is not supported yet, feel free to send a PR to add support for it!)

 For the logs to include the data that is useful to visualize, it is also assumed that `log_lock_waits` is on and that `log_min_duration_statement` is set to a threshold that logs any queries that have an interesting